What to Eat Before a Long Run: Tips from a Coach

 Best Carbs for Runners

-If you’re wondering what to eat before a long run, this list includes the best carbs for runners.
+If you’re wondering what to eat before a long run, this list includes the best carbohydrates for runners.
 Not all carbs are created equal, as some are easier to digest and use than others.
 Try some of these easily digestible carbs to help you power through your long runs:

 Bananas